-In the HMIC Report Every life matters, the following stark realities were spelt out in financial costs
+In the HMIC report Every life matters, the following stark realities were spelt out in financial costs and their impact on human lives:

-- Domestic abuse causes both serious harm and constitutes a considerable proportion of overall crime. - It costs society an estimated £15.7 billion a year. - Seventy seven women were killed by their partners or ex-partners in 2012/13. - In the UK, one in four of young people, aged 10 to 24, reported that they experienced domestic violence and abuse during their childhood. - Forces told us that crime relating to domestic abuse constitutes some eight percent of all recorded crime in their areas and one third of their recorded assaults with injury. - On average the police receive an emergency call relating to domestic abuse every 30 seconds.
+- Domestic abuse both causes serious harm and constitutes a considerable proportion of overall crime. - Domestic abuse costs society an estimated £15.7 billion a year. - Seventy-seven women were killed by their partners or ex-partners in 2012/13. - In the UK, one in four young people, aged 10 to 24, reported that they experienced domestic violence and abuse during their childhood. - Crime relating to domestic abuse constitutes some 8% of all recorded crime and one third of recorded assaults with injury.